Baro't saya: Spanish colonial era

 The Spanish clergy during the colonial period deemed the precolonial mode of dress as immodest for women and introduced the long skirt (known by the Spanish name saya or falda) to be worn under the tapis.
 In the Visayas, the patadyong was tolerated for longer, although it was eventually also replaced with the saya in the 19th century.

 By the late 18th century, the traditional everyday wear of women in the Philippines consisted of two basic pieces of clothing known as the pares ("pair").
-This consisted of a saya reaching up to the ankles (usually checkered) and a collar-less baro or camisa (usually plain or stripped).
+This consisted of a saya reaching up to the ankles (usually checkered) and a collar-less baro or camisa (usually plain or striped).
 The name pares was more closely associated with the skirt, which unlike later saya were narrow and sheath-like, resembling precolonial tapis.
 They were secured at the waist by strings and had wide, flat pleats along the waistline held together by pins.
 The baro was more or less identical to precolonial baro, with long narrow sleeves.
 Like later ensembles, these two pieces of clothing were usually complemented by a tapis (which was now worn as an overskirt) and a kerchief around the shoulders known as the pañuelo, fichu, or alampay (made from the same opaque material as the skirts).

 The fabrics used for early sayas were usually native textiles (particularly textiles made by highlander Visayans in Panay).
 Later on in the 19th century, they began to use similar imported textiles, most notably the cambaya imported from India.

 The narrow width of the 18th-century pares saya, however, made them impractical for everyday life.
 By the 1820s to 1840s, the saya was replaced by a billowy western-style skirt known as the saya a la mascota.
 For women of the upper classes (principalia), they were usually ankle-length; while for women in the lower classes, they usually reached down to mid-calf to facilitate freer movement while working.
 Knee-length versions were also allowed for young girls.

 Designs and elements of the dress also later diverged sharply between the lower classes and the aristocratic Principalia classes from the mid-19th century onwards.
 The tapis for example, which was unique to Philippine women's attire, became much shorter between the 1840s to the 1860s.
 Due to this, they became more restricted to the native indios, while Spanish women and some mestizas avoided wearing it because of its resemblance to the delantal (aprons) worn by servants.
-This dichotomy was depicted in José Rizal's novel Noli Me Tángere where the mestiza protagonist María Clara wore a tapis and a baro't saya, while the pretentious Doña Consolación (a native married to a peninsular) wore European-style dresses without the tapis.
+This dichotomy was depicted in José Rizal's 1887 novel Noli Me Tángere where the mestiza protagonist María Clara wore a tapis and a baro't saya, while the pretentious Doña Consolación (a native married to a peninsular) wore European-style dresses without the tapis.